giftos1/programming-guide/Software-Setup.md

 ## PyCharm:
 *After* you have installed Python...

+Currently, JetBrains doesn't accept `my.jcu.edu.au` addresses as proof of student status.
+If you would like the Professional versions of JetBrains software, you will need to provide official documentation, not just your email address:

 * Sign up for a free JetBrains account at: https://www.jetbrains.com/shop/eform/students using your JCU email address.
 * Download and install the *Professional* version of PyCharm: https://www.jetbrains.com/pycharm/download/index.html